 Fragrant Yellow Sprig

-Oxidized at about 45%, Fragrant Yellow Spring is very rich and complex and will render a delicious cup that will actually improve in flavor with multiple steepings.
-You may pick up on the flavor of ripened peaches.
+Oxidized at about 30%, Fragrant Yellow Spring is very rich and complex and will render a delicious cup that will actually improve in flavor with multiple steepings.
+You may pick up on the flavor of ripened peaches and orange blossom.

 Use 2 grams of tea for every 6 ounces of water.
-Generally this works out to 2 teaspoons per every 6 ounces of water.
-Steep for 3 minutes with 190-degree water.
+Generally this works out to a teaspoon per every 6 ounces of water.
+Steep for 1 to 2 minutes with 205 degree water.
+Great for multiple re-infusions.